project-error/projecterror.dev/docs/npwd/api/notifications.md

 ## Custom window events

-We have made a library with which trigger custom window events.
-This is to be used in external app.
+We have made a library which can trigger custom window events to NPWD.
+These are to be used in external apps (NUI).

 ```ts
 // Import `useNpwdEvent` from our hook lib